JonDum/polymer-loader/README.md

 ***Registering Elements***

 It may be advisable to register the element to register each element outside of `require()` statement.
-For example, if you a common base element that many other elements extend, it must be registered before the child elements and subsequent `require()` calls to ensure that it has been registered and that Polymer will not throw errors because it already has been.
+For example, if you have a common base element that many other elements extend, it must be registered before the child elements and subsequent `require()` calls to ensure that it has been registered and that Polymer will not throw errors because it already has been.

 my-component.html:
 ```